Robed women petrol-bomb police station in Kenya's Mombasa

 Police did not say which group the suspects were linked to but Mohamed said the women pledged allegiance to al Shabaab.

 "They shouted saying they were al Shabaab and recited the Arabic slogan 'Allahu Akbar' even as police fired bullets at them.
 They did not run.
-They shouted until bullets fell them down," she told reporters.
+They shouted until bullets felled them down," she told reporters.

-Somalia's al Qaeda-linked al Shabaab has taken responsibility for attacks in Mombasa and other parts of Kenya, saying it was in retaliation for the East African country sending its troops to Somalia.
+Somalia's al Qaeda-linked al Shabaab has claimed responsibility for attacks in Mombasa and other parts of Kenya, saying this was retaliation for Kenya sending troops to Somalia.

 Al Shabaab was behind an attack on Nairobi's Westgate shopping mall that killed 67 people and a raid on Garissa university in the northeast that killed 148.
-The militants also launched several attacks in 2014 that left more than 100 dead in Lamu County region.
+The militants also launched attacks in 2014 that killed more than 100 in Lamu County region.

-(Reporting by Joseph Akwiri; Writing by George Obulutsa; Editing by Susan Thomas and Stephen Powell)
+Reporting by Joseph Akwiri; Additional reporting by Humphrey Malalo in Nairobi; Writing by George Obulutsa; Editing by Ruth Pitchford